gsalaman/recipes/smoked_salmon.md

 * 1 packet dill
 * * salt to taste (1/2 tsp)

 Gonna want to let the salmon brine for ~4 hrs prior to starting the smoker.
+NOTE:  if it doesn't have the bottom skin, it may over-salt.

 Remove any pin bones from the salmon...note they will get softer and reabosrb, so not critical.